top of page

 Mandy Dickerson

-Mandy Dickerson is a trained herbalist and certified yoga and meditation teacher.
-She guides regenerative practices which build outer and inner resilience.
 Her company, Plantchanters Garden, nurtures and circulates plants and herbal knowledge, and crafts home remedies and tasty herbal foods.
 Her work aims to inspire deeper connection with the plant world and closer listening to the land.

 JenKardos.jpg